2010 - 2011 Grading and Academic Standards

 Upon written request, official transcripts are available in the Registrar's Office to students who have no outstanding obligations to the college.
-(Unofficial informational transcripts for current students are available in the Registrar's Office and on the web [WebAdvisor] regardless of outstanding obligations.)
+(Unofficial informational transcripts for current students are available in the Registrar's Office.
+Current students may also obtain unofficial transcripts online using WebAdvisor, regardless of outstanding obligations.)

 Only the grade and credit hours for the most recent taking of a repeated course are entered into computations of students' grade point averages and counted toward graduation--in other words, the hours and grade points cannot be used or counted twice.